wimanwifi/nginx-buildpack/readme.md

   The compiled binary will be in `/nginx/sbin/nginx`.

-10. Once you have the file, you can delete the temporary app created on Heroku.c
+10. Once you have the file, you can delete the temporary app created on Heroku.

 ### -- original readme below --